Hannah Wilson (Home and Away): Relationship with Chris Harrington

 Following the second break-down of her relationship with Andy, writers devised a new screen partner for Hannah.
 Hannah works alongside Chris Harrington (Johnny Ruffo) on a charity fund-raiser and they become better acquainted.
 When Hannah and Chris both have bad experiences dating, Irene Roberts (Lynne McGranger) suggests that the two should date which is not well received by Hannah.
 Howarth told a TV Week reporter that Hannah had not contemplated romance with Chris because she considered them only as friends.
 Writers created an ex-girlfriend for Chris to continue to develop their bond.
 Ivana Frost (Tegan Martin) pays a visit to Summer Bay, but Chris feels he must prove he has moved onto a more successful life and convinces Hannah to pose as his girlfriend.
 Ivana does not believe them because of Chris, Hannah fakes a kiss with him to fool Ivana's suspicions.
 Howarth commented that her character thinks she is helping Chris because "Hannah loves hanging out with Chris.
 She thinks he is really funny and he is a breath of fresh air."
 The two become official following Hannah's jealousy when Chris kisses another woman.
 Howarth revealed that Hannah feels awkward about the kiss, but more unsettled that it makes her jealous.
 She truly believed Chris was just a friend and her jealousy peaks when he asks for dating advice.
 Hannah feels she cannot explain her feelings and reacts by kissing Chris.
 Howarth explained "she doesn't know how to articulate the way she feels, she just wants to kiss so she does."
 But writers soon introduced problems playing Hannah wanting to be secretive about their romance.
 Chris eventually threatens to leave Hannah and she publicly confirms their relationship to other characters.

 Writers later reintroduced Hannah's main love interest Andy into her story, forming a love triangle.
 Howarth said that her character would try to "right her wrongs" in 2016.
 Hannah wants to learn from past mistakes when she ruined her relationship with Andy by being unfaithful.
 Ultimately Hannah wants "a fresh start".
 But by episodes airing in February 2016, Hannah succumbs to Andy's advances while still with Chris.
 Hara told Downie that "they've been through so much together, but, I think the constant is that he's always loved her."
 It marked the first time she reciprocates and is unfaithful to Chris.

 Departure

 During episodes broadcast on 5 May, Hannah was caught up in the Caravan Park explosion and received a head injury.
-She initially appeared to be fine, but she later collapsed with internal bleeding and dies.
-Howarth later posted a message on her social media account, saying she was "forever grateful" for her time on the show.
+She initially appeared to be fine, but she later collapsed with internal bleeding and died Howarth later posted a message on her social media account, saying she was "forever grateful" for her time on the show.